A construction of single-valued elliptic polylogarithms: A construction of single-valued polylogarithms at genus one

 to first order in the length of the words, where we used the expression for the coefficients $\coeffA$ and $\coeffB$ from \eqn{eqn:assexpansion}.
 Choosing the map $\reverse$ as defined in \eqn{eqn:Rab} results in the system of equations

 which has the (unique) solution

 Thus, we can write to first order

 where the corrections at wordlength two vanish and the next corrections to $a'$ and $b'$ are of wordlength three in the letters $a$ and $b$, which we denote by the notation $\cO(|w|\,{\geq}\,3)$.
 These next terms are shown in \appref{app:apbp}.
+An analogous change of alphabet was formulated in terms of zeta generators in \rcite{SST}.

 We then write the generating series of sveMPLs as

 where we denote the single-valued coefficients for a word $w$ in letters $a,b$ by $\svcoeff{w}{z}$ and used the explicit formul\ae{} of some eMPLs \eqref{eqn:explicitInts} to cancel terms from the second to third line.
 This shows that the first non-trivial example of a single-valued eMPL appears at length $2$.
 We will take up this example in more detail in \secref{sec:ellipticlog}.